 Jennifer Sey, Goodwill Games, 1984

-Jennifer Sey (b.
-1969) was a highly decorated, elite gymnast.
-She was the 1986 National Gymnastics Champion and was considered the big U.S. hopeful for gold in the 1988 Olympics in Seoul, Korea.
-Despite talent and years of training she retired before those games even began.
+The elite and highly-decorated American gymnast, Jennifer Sey, was born in 1969.
+She won the 1986 National Gymnastics Championship and was considered the U.S. hopeful for gold in the 1988 Olympics, Seoul.
+Despite talent and years of training, she retired before those games even began.
 Later, she wrote a controversial book about her experiences in the sport.
 It’s called Chalked Up: Inside Elite Gymnastics’ Merciless Coaching, Overzealous Parents, Eating Disorders, and Elusive Olympic Dreams.

-Until reading Sey’s story, I didn’t really connect that the original Magnificent Seven were all Gen Xers.
-They were the first U.S. Women’s Gymanastics Team to win gold.
+Until I read Sey’s story, I didn’t connect that the original Magnificent Seven were all Gen Xers.
+They were the first U.S. Women’s Gymnastics Team to win gold.
 (Atlanta, 1996)

-The story of Jennifer Sey reminds me of how much the years in which we come of age can influence so many outcomes in our lives.
-I wonder what her career as a gymnast might have looked like if there hadn’t been so much Cold War influence on the 1980 and 1984 Olympics, and if female gymnasts had been more protected.
+Jennifer Sey’s story reminds me how much the years in which we come of age influences our lives.
+Also, I wonder what her gymnastics career would have looked like if there hadn’t been a Cold War and if female gymnasts had been more protected.

 1985 World Gymnastics Championship

 This video features Jennifer Sey’s parallel bars routine at the 1985 World Gymnastics Championship.
 She fell during her routine and broke her femur.
 Less than a year later, she won the USA Nationals.